 The CCWG agrees that the Fundamental Bylaws change process shall apply and that the SO/AC that undertook the PDP relating to the Bylaws change is required to support the Bylaws change for it to be accepted.

 28. For Approval Actions, would it be appropriate for the Board to be able to request an additional community forum (likely for the purpose of helping to explain an action that the Board initiated, such as Fundamental Bylaws change or an asset sale)?
 This is not contemplated in the CCWG Proposal.

+Comments from Kavouss

+I think we have not yet examined questions 29 and above.
+Whereas I see already views from CCWG.

+PLS CONFIRM

 CCWG Response: